Get your library in strategic shape at PLA Boot Camp with Garcia and Nelson

 For Immediate Release

 PLA Boot Camp is a four-and-a-half day, intensive education program that emphasizes the roles of innovation, risk and change in public library management; the impact of trends on local service priorities; the value of data-based decision-making; and the skills to effectively allocate resources.
-At the conclusion of the four-and-a-half-day workshop, participants will know how to:
+At the conclusion of the workshop, participants will know how to:

 - create a library environment that supports risk and innovation;